-Morley Robbins Root Cause Protocol recommends hair analysis to find out if you are high in heavy metals or low in essential minerals.
+Morley Robbins, who devised the Root Cause Protocol, recommends hair analysis testing to find out if you are high in heavy metals or low in essential minerals.
 It is essential to know your mineral status if you want to improve your thyroid function.

 Mandy Chadwick, who is my RCP consultant, recommends this test in the UK:

 The Natural Health Choice Ltd